Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

 model.
 The implementation is RFC compliant and supports many high-speed TCP protocol features.
 VPP's host stack also provides a transport pluggable session layer that abstracts the interaction between applications and transports using a custom-built shared memory infrastructure.
-There is also VPP Comms Library (VCL) provided to ease the consumability of the stack from application perspective.
+There is also VPP Comms Library (VCL) included to ease the consumability of the stack from application perspective.
 VCL manages the interaction with the session layer, abstracts session to integer session handles and exposes its own async communication functions.